bernardo-heberle/dcnl_rna_seq_els_vs_ct/README.md

-nextflow_scripts/ill_pipeline.nf - contains the nextflow pipeline I wrote for the quality control, trimming, mapping, and quantification of transcripts.
+nextflow_pipeline - Contains the nextflow pipeline for performing the quality control, trimming, mapping, and quantification of transcripts.

-deseq2/ - contains the deseq2 scripts used for the differential gene expression analysis and generating graphs.
-Also contains code used to cleanup feature matrix and the metadata used in the deseq2 analyses.
+deseq2_scripts/ - contains the deseq2 scripts used for outlier detection, differential gene expression analysis, and generating graphs.

+deseq2_data/ - contains code used to cleanup feature matrix and the metada used in the deseq2 analyses.

-singularity/ill_pipeline.recipe - contains the singularity recipe for the container used in these analyses.
+singularity/illumina_rna_seq.rec - contains the singularity recipe for the container used in these analyses.

 Raw Illumina paired-end data can be found at:

 singularity container used for this analyses can be found at: